gunawanlg/wordle-guide-bot/README.md

 # Wordle Guide Bot

 For each trial, it will output list of word suggestions ranked with highest chance of winning.
 Simply input your guess word and guess state on each trial.

-For example, the following output from
-program:
+For example, the following program output,

 ```
 Suggestions: